aruznieto/WioLoRaWANFieldTester/README.md

 - Discovery Mode - allow to see hotspot communications on a map (external website)
 - Works with TTN and Helium
 - Lock key & switched screen off mode
+- Bip on Join, Tx and Rx success

 ### Coming later features
 - sdcard data storage